cdwfs/mona/README.md

 Development Log
 ----------
+ - **2014-07-03:** Since textures shared between CUDA and OpenGL must be backed by [CUDA Arrays](http://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html#cuda-arrays), I tried converting the PSO implementation to write to surface memory (CUDA's name of R/W textures) instead of raw device memory.
+   The bad news is that performance dropped by about 50%; the good news is that it turns out the texture I need to share with OpenGL doesn't need to be generated nearly as often as I feared.
+So, I'll keep the intermediate rendering as pitched device memory, and only use array/surface memory when necessary.
+I'm also working on moving the entire PSO iteration process to the GPU;
+   currently there's way too much pointless copying back and forth between host and device memory.
  - **2014-06-23:** Work is coming along on the GUI front.
 I have all the relevant components (Qt5, CUDA, and OpenGL) playing nicely with each other in a testbed; all that remains is to hook up the actual EvoLisa logic.
 To that end, I've extracted all the relevant code into a single module that can be trivially shared between the command-line and GUI projects.